-While you can use those expenses as deductions, you must itemize those deductions, which can be time-consuming and difficult to track.
+While you can use those expenses as deductions, you must itemize those deductions.
+That can be time-consuming and difficult to track.

-Plus, hobby expenses can only be claimed as itemized deductions over 2 percent of your Adjusted Gross Income (AGI).
+Plus, hobby expenses are only claimed as itemized deductions if they are over 2 percent of your Adjusted Gross Income (AGI).

 If you aren’t sure what that means, AGI is your total income minus certain expenses.
 Common expenses for the average American include items such as student loan interest, moving expenses and self-employed health and retirement expenses.

 So, for example, if your AGI is $50,000, 2 percent of $50,000 is $1,000.
 That means you would need other fantasy expenses to be over $1,000 if you wanted to deduct them.

 If you plan to take the standard deduction this year, meaning you‘ll take a straight-up deduction as outlined by the IRS, tracking those expenses may not be worth your while.
 You’re better off spending that time figuring out who will play in your flex spot.

 But remember, that doesn’t let you off the hook for reporting that income!